Lauloque/Keyboard-Formatter/README.md

    - Open Obsidian.
    - Go to **Settings** -> **Community plugins**.
    - Make sure **Safe mode** is off.
-   - Click **Browse** and search for "Obsidian Keyboard Formatter".
+   - Click **Browse** and search for "Keyboard Formatter".
    - Click **Install** and then **Enable** the plugin.
-   - Alternatively, you can manually install it by copying the contents of [the latest GitHub release](https://github.com/Lauloque/Obsidian-Keyboard-Formatter/releases/latest) from this repository into your Obsidian vault's plugins folder (`<your_vault>/.obsidian/plugins/obsidian-keyboard-formatter`), then enable the plugin from your Obsidian's Community plugins list.
+   - Alternatively, you can manually install it by copying the contents of [the latest GitHub release](https://github.com/Lauloque/Obsidian-Keyboard-Formatter/releases/latest) from this repository into your Obsidian vault's plugins folder (`<your_vault>/.obsidian/plugins/keyboard-formatter`), then enable the plugin from your Obsidian's Community plugins list.
    - Click the ➕ icon to set up your keyboard shortcut for this tool.

 2. **Format text:**